ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

-Now we don't have to worry about cleaning up individual shape or even have to
+Now we don't have to worry about cleaning up individual shape, or even have to
 use `std::unique_ptr`, and it might even help with performance!
-But before that
+But before
-lets see how do we import the shapes from the file.
+that, let's see how do we import the shapes from the file.

 ```c++
 static const std::unordered_map<std::string_view, Shape::Types> shape_map = {